moov-io/terms-dictionary/README.md

 - **NACHA (National Automated Clearing House Association)**<a id="nacha"></a>: A nonprofit that manages the ACH network and is composed of various depository financial institutions.
 NACHA's role is to make rules and products for the ACH payment system and is not directly involved in transaction processing.

 - **non-sufficient funds (NSF)**<a id="nsf"></a>: Occurs when a payment is attempted, but there aren’t enough funds in the account to cover it entirely.
 This commonly results in a fee and a canceled, or “bounced” payment.
 If the bank doesn’t cancel and covers the payment, it’s known as an [overdraft](#overdraft).

+- **OCT (Original Credit Transaction)** <a id="oct"></a>: A card network transaction used to disburse or push funds in real-time to an eligible card account.
+Commonly referred to as push-to-card.

 - **ODFI (Originating Depository Financial Institution)**<a id="odfi"></a>: An ODFI transmits ACH entries to an ACH operator on behalf of an originator, crediting or debiting their account as needed.
 Each ODFI warrants that the transaction is properly authorized and complies with the NACHA Operating Rules.